Bellman and True: Plot

 They use a thermic lance to cut through the vault door and steal £13 million.
 They then release tear gas to disorientate the guards and escape in a getaway car driven by The Wheelman (Dowdall).
 At a changeover point, they switch from the car to a van.
 On the journey to an unspecified location, they hear that the security guard dog handler has died.
 The Guv'nor is frightened that he has broken a criminal code of conduct that no one gets hurt and is afraid that the identity of the gang will be made known to the police.
-He changes his plans and the gang travel to the beach next to Dungeness power station.
+He changes his plans and the gang travel to the beach next to Dungeness Nuclear Power Station.
 Salto later arrives with the boy.

 At the beach, The Guv’nor informs Hiller that the boy and others will go abroad in a private plane while Hiller will stay in the United Kingdom to have plastic surgery.
-The Guv’nor actually intends to kill Hiller but, before he can do so, Hiller steals a gun and runs into a nearby building where he earlier created an Improvised Explosive Device using a propane gas cylinder.
+The Guv’nor actually intends to kill Hiller but, before he can, Hiller steals a gun and runs into a nearby building where he earlier created an Improvised Explosive Device using a propane gas cylinder.
 This explodes after he has escaped, killing the Guv’nor and the others while Hiller escapes in the van, with Salto driving.
-They make it to the plane pick-up point, but Salto was wounded after he was shot following the explosion and dies in a pillbox.
+They make it to the aeroplane pick-up point, but Salto was wounded after he was shot following the explosion and dies in a pillbox.
 The plane sent to pick them up does not land and Hiller and the boy drive to Heathrow Airport.
 They use the false passports intended for their getaway and arrive for a flight to Rio de Janeiro already booked for them.
 On the plane, Hiller is tense and thinks he is will be arrested when policemen come aboard the flight.
 It transpires that the plane is transporting human organs.
 The film ends with the plane taking off.